ludo237/laravel-traits/CONTRIBUTING.md

 ## Things you could do

-If you want to contribute but do not know where to start, this kist provides some starting points:
+If you want to contribute but do not know where to start, this list provides some starting points:

 - More Traits
 - More tests